embumila/LandingPage/README.md

 Simple landing page

 # Getting Stared
-1)Clone the project file
+1) Clone the project file
-2)Unzip the file to your working place
+2) Unzip the file to your working place

 # Prerequest
 1) Any Web browser